ETL-CRM/Planning/README.md

 `SUPABASE_URL` / `SUPABASE_ANON_KEY` constants in `index.html`.
 Can't import / no Import Data menu → your account is still `viewer`;
 ask an Admin to promote you in Manage Users.
-"That username is already taken" → someone already signed up with that username; pick a different one, or ask an Admin to check Supabase → Authentication → Users if you think it should be yours.
+"User already registered" → that email already has an account; sign in instead, or ask an Admin to check Supabase → Authentication → Users if you think it should be yours.
-Sign-up creates the account but sign-in never starts or "Email not confirmed" error → "Confirm email" is still ON in Supabase.
+Sign-up creates the account but sign-in never starts, or an "Email not confirmed" error → "Confirm email" is ON in Supabase and the account is waiting on a real confirmation email.
+Either check that inbox for the link, or have an Admin turn "Confirm email" OFF in Authentication → Settings for instant access going forward.
-Go to Authentication → Settings and turn it OFF — it's required for username accounts, since the fake internal address behind each username can never actually receive a confirmation email.
-Forgot password → there's no "forgot password" email flow for the same reason.
-An Admin resets it manually in Supabase → Authentication → Users → find the account → Reset password.
+Forgot password → if "Confirm email"/SMTP is set up, the normal password-reset flow works.
+Otherwise an Admin resets it manually in Supabase → Authentication → Users → find the account → Reset password.